 Offence of unlawful stalking

-The Bill renames the offence of unlawful stalking in the Criminal Code to Unlawful stalking, intimidation, harassment or abuse.
-This will broaden the type of offending captured by the offence and better reflect the way a perpetrator might use technology to facilitate the abuse.
+The Act has renamed the offence of unlawful stalking in the Criminal Code to Unlawful stalking, intimidation, harassment or abuse.
+This has broadened the type of offending captured by the offence and better reflect the way a perpetrator might use technology to facilitate the abuse.

-The additional conduct that will be captured in the offence of unlawful stalking includes:
+The additional conduct that is captured in the offence of unlawful stalking includes:

 - contacting a person using technology;